engrcajigas/DevOps-Challenge/README.md

 * Terraform installed locally.
 (Instructions [here](https://learn.hashicorp.com/tutorials/terraform/install-cli))
 * An AWS CLI profile as desribe [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).
 This project uses the profile named "`stephane`".
-If you want to use a different AWS profile, change the entry in the <b>`variables.tf`</b> file in the root directory.
+To use a different AWS profile, change the entry in the <b>`variables.tf`</b> file in the root directory.

 After cloning the repository, do the following:
 1. Rename <b>`template.terraform.tfvars`</b> to <b>`terraform.tfvars`</b>